oceanprotocol/ocean-node/README.md

 ### 3. Start Required Services

-Clone and start the necessary services using Barge:
+In a separate terminal, clone and start the necessary services using Barge:

 `git clone https://github.com/oceanprotocol/barge.git`